An abdominoplasty is a surgical procedure that recontours the abdomen. This is achieved by addressing several issues:

 During pregnancy, the fascia and the muscles get stretched.
 After pregnancy, the tissues try to come back to the way they were, but this doesn’t quite happen completely.
 The woman’s genetic predisposition, the size of the fetus, the elasticity of her abdominal wall tissue itself and other factors determine just how much the abdominal wall will revert to its pre-pregnancy state.
 This is somewhat (loosely) analogous to the elastic waistband on a pair of underwear.
 Depending upon the quality and age of the elastic, how many times it has been worn, how much you need to “squeeze” into that pair of underwear to wear it, determines how much elasticity is lost and how lax that band of elastic will become.
 In the case of the pregnant abdomen, and this point is very important, the fascia between the Rectus Abdominus muscle stretches and the muscles separate.
 When the separation is significantly wide, it is called a “diastasis”.
 When this occurs, the abdomen actually appears to protrude forward, often causing great concern to the woman.

 So how do surgeons “tighten the muscles”?
 This is actually quite simple.
 After the skin is lifted off the abdominal wall, the area of the diastasis is well exposed.
-Many sutures are placed from right to left to pull the excess fascia above the muscles (this is called the Anterior Rectus sheath) together, creating one very long vertical pleat from rib cage to pelvis (the pubic bone of the pelvis to be exact).
-The action of this shortens the width of the abdominal wall by pulling it in from the sides.
+Many sutures are placed from right to left across the midline to pull the excess fascia above the muscles (this is called the Anterior Rectus sheath) together, creating one very long vertical pleat from rib cage to pelvis (the pubic bone of the pelvis to be exact).
+The action of this narrows the width of the abdominal wall by pulling it in from the sides.
 This helps to narrow the waistline, as well as to reduce the amount of protrusion of the abdomen anteriorly (to the front).

 Figure 4: Plicating (tightening) the muscle fascia of the abdominal wall

-Removing the Excess Skin
+Removing The Excess Skin

 After the abdominal wall skin has been elevated off the abdominal wall musculature and the abdominal muscles tightened, the next step is the removal of the excess abdominal skin.
 The amount of skin that can be removed depends upon the amount of skin excess.
 This certainly makes sense.
 There is a “wrinkle”, however.
 Think of the abdomen as two regions, the supraumbilical region of the abdomen (between the rib cage and the umbilicus) and the infraumbilical region of the abdomen (between the umbilicus and the lower waist crease incision).
 Remember that hole that was created in the abdomimal skin from cutting around the umbilicus?
 If the abdominal skin can be pulled so far downward that the hole is now below the level of the waist crease incision, then there is no hole remaining after the excess abdominal skin is removed and therefore no scar from this hole.
 That is the “ideal” situation.
 However, sometimes, there is not enough upper abdominal skin excess (the lower abdominal skin excess does not matter here) to advance the hole downward below the level of the waist crease incision.
-In this case, the hole will remain above the waist crease incision, sometimes just above it, and sometimes somewhere between the waist crease incision and the location of the umbilicus (which is still attached to the abdominal muscles).
+In this case, the hole will remain above the waist crease incision, sometimes just above it, and sometimes somewhere between the waist crease incision and the new location of the umbilicus (which is still attached to the abdominal muscles).
 If the hole is above the waist crease incision, then it is closed with sutures and will remain as a small vertical incision on the lower abdomen.
 As long as this vertical incision lies below the waistband of clothing, it will not be visible.
 In an effort to avoid this little vertical scar, some surgeons start with a higher waist crease incision.
 The problem with this approach is that although there may be no small vertical scar, the transverse waist crease incision may be visible, in whole or in part, above the waistband of clothing.
 This is much more problematic.
 The higher incision also cuts across the lower abdomen and is very unattractive.
 A higher incision is less effective upon rejuvenating the mons area and can even result in a higher pubic hairline!
-Another way some surgeons deal iwth this is to sit the patient up while closing the waist crease incision, which will make the upper skin edge reach further down, but at the expense of putting the wound on much more tension during healing which will ofted result in a widened, obvious scar or even risk the wound separating or skin necrosis (death) at the wound edge.
+Another way some surgeons deal with this is to sit the patient up while closing the waist crease incision, which will make the upper skin edge reach further down, but at the expense of putting the wound on much more tension during healing which will often result in a widened, obvious scar or even risk the wound separating or skin necrosis (death) at the wound edge.
 The patient will also not be able to stand upward for a considerable period of time which is uncomfortable.
 This is not an ideal way to manage the situation.

 It is much better in these cases to just accept the little vertical scar.
 I can’t think of a single patient that has had an issue with this scar.
 Lastly, when the waist crease incision is being closed, a point is marked out on the abdominal skin flap just on top of the umbilicus.
 An ellipse of skin is removed and the umbilicus is brought out through that opening and sutured into place as the “new umbilicus” (really the old umbilicus).